pekkos/baseline/README.md

 # baseline

-Beginning of a personal biolerplate for web projects.
+Beginning of a personal boilerplate for web projects.